COVAX facility aims to boost purchases, eyes deal with Novavax - GAVI | Health

 The COVAX vaccine facility could purchase some 1.8 billion COVID-19 doses in 2021, some 500 million more than it had set out to purchase at the end of last year, the GAVI vaccine alliance said on Tuesday.

-GAVI CEO Seth Berkley, speaking to a press conference, also said the COVAX facility hoped to finalise a deal with Novavax for 1.1 million doses in coming weeks.
+GAVI CEO Seth Berkley, speaking to a press conference, also said the COVAX facility hoped to finalise a deal with Novavax for 1.1 billion doses in coming weeks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)